-TAM’s Track I operates under the direction of a transatlantic consortium, which includes eight US and European universities: the University of North Carolina at Chapel Hill, the University of Washington-Seattle, Humboldt-Universität zu Berlin, Università degli Studi di Siena, Charles University-Prague, Freie Universität-Berlin, the University of Bath, and Sciences Po-Paris.
-Complutense University in Madrid, Spain is the newest member of the TAM I group of schools.
+TAM’s TransAtlantic Studies Track operates under the direction of a transatlantic consortium, which includes eight US and European universities: the University of North Carolina at Chapel Hill, the University of Washington-Seattle, Humboldt-Universität zu Berlin, Università degli Studi di Siena, Charles University-Prague, Freie Universität-Berlin, the University of Bath, and Sciences Po-Paris.
+Complutense University in Madrid, Spain is the newest member of this group of schools.

-TAM’s Track II includes the VU University Amsterdam, UPF in Barcelona, and the University of Bremen.
+TAM’s European Governance Track includes the VU University Amsterdam, UPF in Barcelona, and the University of Bremen.

-TAM’s Track III involves overseas study at the Middle East Technical University in Ankara, Turkey and at Humboldt-Universität zu Berlin.
+TAM’s German-Turkish Studies Track involves overseas study at the Middle East Technical University in Ankara, Turkey and at Humboldt-Universität zu Berlin.

 Please read more about these schools below.

 The University of North Carolina at Chapel Hill (UNC-Chapel Hill) first welcomed students in 1795 and became the nation’s first public university.
 With a student population of close to 30,000, UNC-CH ranks among the great institutions of higher education in the US.
 UNC’s Political Science Department enjoys a strong reputation and is comprised of top-notch professors – many of whom specialize in comparative and European politics.
 The TAM Program is housed within UNC’s Center for European Studies.
 This Center is also an EU Center of Excellence and serves as the network coordinator for all such centers based in the US.